ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/deploying-ruby.md

 ## Try it yourself

-Want to see the whole process of deploying an app on WeDeploy with Ruby?
+Want to see the process of deploying Ruby step by step?

 <div class="guide-btn-cta">
 	<a class="btn btn-accent btn-sm" href="/tutorials/ruby" target="_blank" data-senna-off>